troy-csc/troy-csc/README.md

 - 👋 Hi, I’m @troy-csc
-- 👀 I’m interested in games and eventually modding them, software systems, and many other things.
+- 👀 I’m interested in games, programming, and many other things.
 - 🌱 I’m currently learning computer science and software systems at the University of Victoria.
 - 💞️ I’m looking to collaborate on small projects to boost my skills and enhance my resume.
 - 📫 email: tarushroy8@gmail.com